 The IUS is a small device made from plastic and contains a progestogen hormone called levonorgestrel.
 It is also called the levonorgestrel intrauterine system (LNG-IUS).
 The progestogen in the IUS makes the lining of the uterus thinner.
 It probably also has some effect on the ovary, and ovulation may not occur (the release of the egg each month).
 The IUS is put into a woman's uterus by a doctor or nurse.
 It is a popular type of contraceptive.
 However, it can also reduce endometriosis-associated pain.
 It also greatly reduces or even abolishes bleeding of periods.
 Once put in place, it can remain effective (for contraception and to ease pain) for up to five years.

-These medicines block the pituitary from releasing gonadotrophins.
+These medicines block the pituitary gland from releasing gonadotrophins.
 This greatly reduces the amount of oestrogen that you make in the ovaries.
-There are several GnRH analogue preparations which include buserelin, goserelin, nafarelin, leuprorelin, and triptorelin.
+There are several GnRH analogue preparations which include buserelin, goserelin, nafarelin, leuprorelin and triptorelin.
 Some preparations are taken as a nasal spray, some are given by injection.
 A six-month course is usual.
 Side-effects may occur due to the very low levels of oestrogen that this treatment causes.
-For example, hot flushes, dry vagina, reduced sex drive, headaches, and difficulties with sleeping.
+These include hot flushes, dry vagina, reduced sex drive, headaches and difficulties with sleeping.
 Periods usually stop too.
 An option is to take a small dose of oestrogen and progestogen as hormone replacement therapy (HRT) to stop these side-effects.
 This 'add-back' HRT does not affect the effectiveness of the treatment.

 Progestogen hormone tablets

 These reduce the effect of oestrogen on the endometrial cells which causes the cells to 'shrink'.
 Progestogens also prevent ovulation, which lowers the oestrogen level.
 Progestogen hormone tablets include norethisterone, dydrogesterone and medroxyprogesterone.
-Side-effects that may occur include: irregular menstrual bleeding, weight gain, mood changes, and bloating.
+Side-effects which may occur include irregular menstrual bleeding, weight gain, mood changes and bloating.
 Progestogen hormone tablets are less commonly used these days, as other treatments tend to be used.

 Note: you should use contraception with condoms if you have sex whilst taking hormone treatments (apart from 'the pill' and the LNG-IUS, which are contraceptives).
 This is because there is a risk that hormone treatments may affect a developing baby.